 If you’re from another league and you’d like to just skate as a guest, scroll down to FAQ’s.

 RCR is committed to keeping derby accessible.
-You’ll learn more about the following in our online orientation, but here’s the gist.

 We offer scholarships to any junior skater (age 7-17) whose family is eligible for free/reduced school lunch as defined by the Portland Public School system.
 We also offer limited scholarships to adults who have been with the league for at least 6 months.
-You can find more information in our orientation.

 Made possible by grants from a variety of organizations include the Nike Community Impact Fund, The Oregon Community Foundation and the Multnomah Athletic Foundation, the Rose City Rollers are proud to present the world’s first comprehensive derby gear lending and rental library featuring Riedell Skates, S1 Helmets, and Triple 8 Pads.
 Rent n’ Roll is available to use for all skaters.